Home and Hobby Ergonomics

 - Additional Resources

 Many musical instruments require repetitive motions and/or static and sometimes awkward postures to play.
 For instruments that are played while seated, it is important that your chair, bench, or stool fit your body dimensions.
 In general, try to ensure that the height of your seat places your knees and hips at about the same level.
-More information about setting up a seat for almost any situation can be found on the Office Ergonomics page.
+More information about setting up a seat for almost any situation can be found on the Office Ergonomics page (under Chairs).
 Practice proper body mechanics for your instrument while you are playing.
 Remember to warm up, stretch, and take adequate breaks.

 When playing a keyboard instrument (such as a piano or organ), try to use a bench that can be adjusted to your body dimensions.
 While seated at the instrument with fingers on keys, hands should be at about elbow level when your arms are relaxed by your sides and elbows bent.
 Some keyboard instruments such as pianos can be found with smaller key widths.
 This can benefit those with smaller hands and shorter reaches.